forestryio/forestry.io/hugo/content/blog/what-are-instant-previews.md

 That's it!
 You're all set.

-To debug your previews we've provided you the log in your `Previews` settings.
+To debug your previews check your logs in your `Previews` settings tab, like you would do locally.

 {{% tip %}}